kick-push-coast/personal/personal-site/README.md

 # The Personal Site 🏠

-A teeny, tiny resume site that reflecs my experience, skillset, some personal projects, and some ways to get in contact with me.
+A teeny, tiny resume site that reflects my experience, skillset, some personal projects, and some ways to get in contact with me.

 ## Built with